trvinh/trvinh.github.io/_posts/2019-08-30-experience-on-submitting-first-bioconductor-package.markdown

 After being accepted, your package will be available in Bioconductor's git repository.
 The SSH key you created in step 2 will be used to maintain your package (e.g. bug fix, add new features,...).
 Make sure that *the email linked to your package* must be the same as the one being shown in your [BioC git profile](https://git.bioconductor.org/BiocCredentials) and it also must be present in your github account (can also be the alternative email).

 In some cases, you want to submit a related package (such as an [experiment data package](https://bioconductor.org/packages/release/bioc/vignettes/ExperimentHub/inst/doc/CreateAnExperimentHubPackage.html)), that is located in another GitHub repository.
 To do that, you just need to post a comment in the current issue like `AdditionalPackage: https://github.com/username/repositoryname`.
 This must be posted by YOU, the same GitHub user that created the issue.
 And you also need to [add a webhook](https://github.com/Bioconductor/Contributions#adding-a-web-hook) to that related package, the same as you did for the main package.

+That's it!
+Have fun and good luck with your first contribution ;-)